ABUALHUSSEIN/introverts-extroverts-competition-Kaggle/README.md

 CatBoost handles categorical features natively, which boosts model efficiency and accuracy.

-📈 Example Output (if any):
-Add charts or screenshots here, such as confusion matrix or feature importance plots.

 🔧 How to Use
 Clone the repo and run the notebook: